exasol/pyexasol/docs/BEST_PRACTICES.md

 # PyEXASOL best practices

-Exasol is distributed columnar MPP database.
-It easily runs on dozens of nodes and hundreds of CPU cores.
-It is capable of processing billions of rows in a few seconds.
-Every SQL query is running in parallel across the whole cluster and uses all available resources.
-There is a big difference between Exasol (OLAP) and row-based OLTP databases (e.g. MySQL, PostgreSQL).

-The single best piece of advice is to **limit usage of Python** only to **generation of SQL queries** and **retrieval of small result sets**.

-If you want to use Python for actual data processing, consider [Exasol eUDF Scripting framework](https://www.exasol.com/portal/display/SOL/UDFs+and+In-Database+Analytics).
-More details are available in [Exasol User Manual](https://www.exasol.com/support/secure/attachment/56160/EXASOL_User_Manual-6.0.5-en.pdf).
-It allows you to run multiple instances of Python scripts directly into Exasol cluster and take full advantage of parallelism and data locality.

-If you absolutely have to move big amounts of data to and from Exasol (e.g. for Jupiter Notebook), please keep reading.

-## Consider setting `compression=True`
+This page explains how to use PyEXASOL with maximum efficiency.

+## Enable compression for WiFi connections

+Wireless network bandwidth is usually the main bottleneck for office laptops. `Compression` flag enables zlib compression both for common fetching and for fast [HTTP transport](/docs/HTTP_TRANSPORT.md).
+It may improve overall performance by factor 4-8x.

 ```python
 C = pyexasol.connect(... , compression=True)
 ```

-Network is the main bottleneck in majority of cases. `Compression` flag enables transparent zlib compression for all client-server communication, including common fetching and fast [HTTP transport](/docs/HTTP_TRANSPORT.md).
-It may improve overall performance by factor 4-8x.

-Enable compression for local laptops connecting to Exasol over wireless network.
-Disable `compression` if you transfer data within the same data centre over fast network.

 ## Use HTTP transport for big volumes of data

+It is okay to use common fetching for small data sets up to 1M of records.

+For anything bigger than that you should always consider [HTTP transport](/docs/HTTP_TRANSPORT.md) (`export_*` and `import_*` functions).
+It prevents creation of intermediate Python objects and scales much better.

 ```python
 pd = C.export_to_pandas('SELECT * FROM table')